 verified in writing by a licensed veterinarian and if the kitten should die an autopsy from an accredited laboratory or

-pathologist must be furnished and the kitten will be replaced with a healthy kitten of same quality or better as soon as possible.
+pathologist must be furnished.
+Then the kitten will be replaced with a healthy kitten of same quality or better as soon as

-Even though my vet examines all of my kittens prior to their leaving, the new buyer should take the kitten to their own
+possible.
+Even though my vet examines all my kittens prior to their leaving, the new buyer should take the kitten to their own

 veterinarian within the first 3 days of sale if they are in anyway concerned about the kitten's health.
 Within this time frame

 you have a money back guarantee should your veterinarian put in writing, saying that you do not have a healthy kitten.
 Please

 keep in mind that kittens may come down with a minor upper respiratory due to the stress of moving.
 Sneezing the first few

 days usually happens due to different odors, dust, and the change in environment.

 If you are not familiar with the Ragdoll and would like to talk with some current owners, I will be happy to furnish names,